barefootnetworks/sonic-swss/doc/Dtel/Dtel-test-plan.md

 dtel\_event.py          | Getters, setters and validators for DTel event attributes dtel\_watchlist.py		  | Getters, setters and validators for DTel flow and drop watchlists

 The second submodule is called "sonic" and it implements the SONiC-specific functionality for dataplane telemetry configuration.
-All classes within this submodule inherit from the according class of the "dtel" submodule, and extent their properties and methods. "sonic" contains the following files:
+All classes within this submodule inherit from the according class of the "dtel" submodule, and extend their properties and methods. "sonic" contains the following files:

 File name				     | Description
 ----------------------------| -------------